x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/view-administrator-audit-log.md

 2. Choose a **Start date** and **End date**, and then choose **Search**.
 All configuration changes made during the specified time period are displayed, and can be sorted, using the following information:

-  - **Date** The date and time that the configuration change was made.
+  - **Date**: The date and time that the configuration change was made.
 The date and time are stored in Coordinated Universal Time (UTC) format.

-  - **Cmdlet** The name of the cmdlet that was used to make the configuration change.
+  - **Cmdlet**: The name of the cmdlet that was used to make the configuration change.

-  - **User** The name of the user account of the user who made the configuration change.
+  - **User**: The name of the user account of the user who made the configuration change.

     Up to 5000 entries will be displayed on multiple pages.
 Specify a smaller date range if you need to narrow your results.
 If you select an individual search result, the following additional information is displayed in the details pane:

-  - **Object modified** The object that was modified by the cmdlet.
+  - **Object modified**: The object that was modified by the cmdlet.

-  - **Parameters (Parameter:Value)** The cmdlet parameters that were used, and any value specified with the parameter.
+  - **Parameters (Parameter:Value)**: The cmdlet parameters that were used, and any value specified with the parameter.

 3. If you want to print a specific audit log entry, choose the **Print** button in the details pane.